levigo/url-crypto-kit/README.md

 }
 ```
 With the `@PreSignedUrlEnabled` Annotation a single Endpoint will be registered for use with PSU.
 Any Spring handler Method can be annotated.
-The annotated method must handel a path that is included in the previously
+The annotated method must handle a path that is included in the previously
 described `pathPatterns`.

 ### Generating a PSU
 If you have activated the PSU functionality on an endpoint by annotating it with `@PreSignedUrlEnabled` or by defining
-it in the application property `enabledStaticPaths`, you can add a PSU parameter to the URL.
+it in the application property `psuEnabledPathPatterns`, you can add a PSU parameter to the URL.
 __example request:__
 ```http request
 https://myhost:1337/controller/path/example/path/42?X-NPE-PSU-Duration=PT1H